schurhammer/gig/README.md

 ## Standard Library

 Since much of the standard library is implemented with `@external` calls, not all functions are available at this time.
 Some functions have already been re-implemented with patches, see the `patch` directory.
-The compiler will print a warning if an unimplemented function is used, and compilation will fail.
+The compiler will print a warning if an unimplemented function is used, and a "todo" will be used as the function body.

 ## Patch System